ArturTovmasyan/eyronBc/bucketlist/e2e/README.md

 `npm install`

-3) Create virtual host for backend test environment, add it in /etc/hosts
+3) Create virtual host for backend test environment and add it in /etc/hosts

 `<VirtualHost *:80>
      ServerName behat.bucketlist.loc